Character page for the film Never Say Never Again.

 - Adaptational Nationality: Italian in the novel, American in the movie.

 - Break the Cutie: First her brother is braiwashed and killed, then she finds out that her lover is a master criminal and then said lover abuses her.

 - Damsel in Distress: She's put to be sold as a slave to a group of Arabs by Largo until Bond rescues her.

-- The Dog Bites Back: Comes back to shoot a spear in Largo's back after he tortured her.
+- The Dog Bites Back: Comes back to shoot Largo with a spear after he tried to her sell her into slavery.

 - Made a Slave: Largo's final way of disposing of Domino is to sell her to some Arabs.

-- Revenge: She shoots Largo in the back with a harpoon gun for the murder of her brother and for torturing her.
+- Revenge: She shoots Largo with a harpoon gun for the murder of her brother and for torturing her.

 - You Killed My Father: She kills Largo to avenge her brother.

 Played by: Klaus Maria Brandauer

 A SPECTRE operative and architect/supervisor of the events of the movie.